-CRITICAL JUDGEMENTS IN APPLYING THE GROUP'S ACCOUNTING POLICIES Impairment of trade receivables
+CRITICAL JUDGEMENTS IN APPLYING THE GROUP'S ACCOUNTING POLICIES Impairment of receivables

 A provision for impaired receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
 This is based on evidence of significant financial difficulties of the debtor and probability that the debtor will enter bankruptcy or financial reorganisation and default or delinquency.

 In some cases due to the high volume, low value of such trade receivables, management has exercised judgement in determining the provision for impaired trade receivables.
 The Group considers evidence of the trends of bad debts experienced within certain levels of aged receivables.
-The recoverable amount is discounted at the effective interest rate.